Big Momma's Vocabulator

 (v. i.)
 To fall in drops.

 (v. i.)
-To fall, in general, literally or figuratively; as, ripe
+To fall, in general, literally or figuratively; as, ripe fruit drops from a tree; wise words drop from the lips.

 (v. i.)
 To let drops fall; to discharge itself in drops.